 Development tools being used — websites that are developed and maintained using a consistent set of tools such as a content management system (CMS) also tend to be more consistent and require smaller samples to evaluate;

-Number of web page authors — websites that are developed and maintained by a more confined set of web page authors, including content editors, tend to be more consistent and require smaller samples to evaluate;
+Number of web page authors — websites that are developed and maintained by a more confined set of web page authors, including content editors, tend to be more consistent and require smaller samples to evaluate.

 Required level of confidence — higher confidence in the evaluation results requires evaluation of a larger sample.